groboclown/nightjar-mesh/README.md

 * `SERVICE_CLUSTER_X` (optional) name of the ECS cluster running the service.
 If not specified, then the cluster name is read from `CLUSTER`.

 Ingress Definitions:
-* `INGRESS_LISTEN_PORT` the Envoy proxy listening port that the AWS load balancers connect to for communication with internal services.
 * `CLUSTER` the ECS cluster name running the current container.
 * `CURRENT_SERVICE_ARN` the ECS service running the current container.
 * `CONTAINER_NAME_X` container name in the task definition at index X.